Who are the Community Stakeholder Forum?

 Climate change - Edward Gildea

 Edward used to be an English teacher, headteacher and education consultant, mostly prior to moving to Saffron Walden in 2013.

 In 2014 and 2017-18 he sailed around the world in two 'Clipper Round the World' yacht races.
-These gave him such an intense connection to the planet, and a sense of how very small and delicate it is, despite feeling vast and frightening most of the time, that his generally conscientious environmental awareness was turned into more urgent Green activism.
+These gave him such an intense connection to the planet, and a sense of how very small and delicate it is despite feeling vast and frightening most of the time.
+His generally conscientious, environmental awareness has since turned into more urgent Green activism.

 Edward now spends most of his time campaigning, researching and writing so that when he dies he can tell his grandchildren, "Sorry kids, but I did my best!"